astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 return to where I started, I will have a zero total displacement, but I have walked a non-zero distance.)

+The most important implication of these definitions that you should understand is that these *are* the definitions of space and time.
+Time is not some abstract thing that is "out there", independent of the clock measurement.
+It *is* the clock measurement.
+This is one of the biggest mental leaps that relativity demands.
+Secondly, this definition makes a clock like an odometer for time.
+There is no reason to expect different clocks that are doing different things to *necessarily* measure the same time intervals.
+Two clocks that travel different paths between the same two events might well measure different time intervals between those two events, much like two cars that drive different routes between two cities might well show different changes on their odometers.
+A table does not have a property called "length", independent of how you measure it.
+You will see in later chapters that different procedures for measuring length will generate different results, without any of them necessarily being "wrong".
+In most cases, the discrepencies aren't noticiable unless there are speeds involved that are near the speed of light.
+This is why we fall into the trap of thinking that the quantities like "length" or "time interval" have some inherently existing value, which we just happen to be measuring.
+If you can make the mental jump that the measurements define the quantities; that the quantities don't exist out there independent of the measurements, that will help you understand some of the implications later that seem like paradoxes.

 Armed with (often idealized) clocks and rulers, we can define a method of identifying where and when something occurs in space and time by using clock and ruler readings.
 With the concepts of duration and